auth0/auth0.net/README.md

 }
 ~~~

-## Diagnostic headers
+## Diagnostic Headers

-By default this SDK will send the diagnostic HTTP request header `Auth0-Client` to the Auth0 REST API that contains information about the version of the SDK, its dependencies, and the environment.
-If you do not wish to pass this header, you can opt out by passing a value of `true` to the `suppressDiagnosticHeaders` `Auth0.Client` constructor parameter:
+By default this SDK will send the diagnostic HTTP request header `Auth0-Client` to the Auth0 REST API.
+The header contains information about the version of the SDK, its dependencies, and the execution environment.

+If you do not wish to pass this header, you can opt out by passing the `DiagnosticsHeader.Suppress` instance to the `diagnostics` `Auth0.Client` constructor parameter:

 ~~~csharp
 var client = new Auth0.Client(